Note that there are two parts to the competition this year.

 Information on how to enter will be emailed to every secondary school in the country during late January or early February.

-Digital entries should be in by Thursday April 30.
+Entries for the first part of the competition should be in by 12pm on Wednesday April 14.
 Entries should be submitted on-line as soon as possible.

 Announcement of Results